 Tracing requests throughout your service mesh

-In addition to tracking key metrics, we’re pleased to announce that you can also trace requests to all the services in your service mesh with Datadog APM & Distributed Tracing.
+In addition to tracking key metrics, you can also trace requests to all the services in your service mesh with Datadog APM & Distributed Tracing.
 Your Envoy service proxies add a unique request identifier to each call sent and received by your services so that all those calls can be reconstructed into a causally ordered request trace.
 Envoy then forwards the trace data to Datadog for visualization, monitoring, and alerting.

 With Datadog APM, you can visualize distributed request traces in detailed flame graphs to see each call’s timing and dependencies.
 You can explore an automatically generated Service Map to see how requests flow between all your services.
-And you can gain even deeper insight into the performance and usage of your services with Trace Search & Analytics and Watchdog.
+And you can gain even deeper insight into the performance and usage of your services with App Analytics and Watchdog.

 Get started today